 Step 2: Audition

-- performing up to 10-12 minutes of prepared music that fulfills the specific audition requirements for your area of study;
+- performing up to 10-12 minutes of prepared music that fulfill the audition requirements specified by the area;

-- an interview covering a range of areas, your background and experience in your area of study and;
+- a brief interview covering a range of areas including your background and experience in music performance;

 Accompanists: Vocal and instrumental pieces must be accompanied.
 Making arrangements for accompanists on the day of audition or video recording is the responsibility of the student.